destel/rill/README.md

 }
 ```

-## Termination, Error handling and Contexts
+## Errors, Termination and Contexts
 Usually rill pipelines consist of zero or more non-blocking stages that transform the input stream,
 and one blocking stage that consumes the results.
 General rule is: any error happening anywhere in the pipeline is
-propagated down the pipeline, where it is returned to the caller by the blocking function.
+propagated down the pipeline, where it is caught and returned to the caller by some blocking function.

-Rill provides several blocking functions out of the box that can be used to consume the stream.
+Rill provides several blocking functions out of the box:

 - **ForEach:** Concurrently applies a user function to each item in the stream.
   [Example](https://pkg.go.dev/github.com/destel/rill#example-ForEach)